lornahwambui/project/readme.md

 This project consists of two web pages: one for displaying cat facts and another for sharing interesting cat-related information, also known as "Meows Facts."
 The project is designed to provide users with fun and fascinating facts about cats.

-- The "Cats Facts" page displays a collection of cat facts and allows users to read, add, edit, or delete facts.
+  - The "Cats Facts" is the main page of the site.
   - The "Meows Facts" page focuses on sharing interesting cat-related facts, and it allows users to view, add, edit, and delete Meows facts.
 ## Setup/Installation Requirements
     1. Clone this repository to your local machine.
     2. Open the "Cats Facts" page (`introduction.html`) in your web browser to view cat facts.
     3. To add, edit, or delete facts, you'll need to host the project on a web server and set up the server backend.
 This README focuses on the frontend part.

 ## Meows Facts Page